 The Garden was officially opened on 23rd July 2014 with all the parties involved in the project present.

-In order to create further colour and interest we planted over 2000 Spring bulbs in November
+In order to create further colour and interest Friends’ volunteers planted over 2000 Spring bulbs in November 2014.

-The Friends are very proud of their achievement in bringing this area of the Park back to life, we hope the people of Chorley and visitors to the Park will appreciate and enjoy visiting the Garden for many years.
-In conjunction with the Council we are committed to regular maintenance with weeding, tidying and pruning when necessary.
+The Friends are very proud of our achievement in bringing this area of the Park back to life and the people of Chorley and visitors to the Park much appreciate and enjoy visiting the Garden.
+In conjunction with the Council we do regular maintenance with weeding, tidying and pruning when necessary.

 We also wish to express many thanks to Lindsey Blackstock – Parks and Open Spaces Officer and Jamie Dixon – Head of Streetscene & Leisure Contracts at Chorley Council for their unflagging support throughout the implementation of project.

 Sensory Garden Update – May 2020 by Jan Sanderson

 When looking at photos of the Sensory Garden taken during May 2020, I realised how the garden has changed over the years.
 When the plans were first drawn up to restore and improve the garden, plants were chosen for a north facing site, which was fairly shady and had clay soil.
 This is not the conditions that your typical Sensory Garden Plants require!
 In 2016 Chorley Council removed two large trees, which allowed the sunlight to flood into the garden.
 The structure of the clay soil has been improved by the addition of compost and bark and also the cultivating done by volunteers in the garden.

 As with any garden you get some plants that flourish and others that don’t.
 Some of the shade loving ferns did not grow so well once there was additional sunlight in the area.
 Fragrant plants such as Lavender and Thyme and other herbs have struggled in the clay soil.
 We have overcome this to some extent by planting them in their favoured gritty mix of soil in terracotta pots and have sunk these into the borders.